BobBuildTool/bob/doc/manual/configuration.rst

 tools is defined.
 The values defined in this attribute are subject to variable substitution.

-The ``fingerprint`` attribute defines a fingerprint script like in a normal recipe by :ref:`configuration-recipes-fingerprint`.
+The ``fingerprintScript`` attribute defines a fingerprint script like in a normal recipe by :ref:`configuration-recipes-fingerprintScript`.
 A fingerprint script defined by a tool is implicitly added to the fingerprint scripts of all recipes that use the particular tool.
 Use it to automatically apply a fingerprint to all recipes whose result will depend on the host environment by using the tool.
+The ``fingerprintIf`` attribute is handled the in the same way.

 If no attributes except ``path`` are present the declaration may be abbreviated by giving the relative path directly::